tianyaqu/mustache/README.md

 add mustache in the live video

 ## what and how
-paste mustache below the nose in a live video stream

-using html5 canvas and websocket and opencv
+paste mustache below the nose in a live video stream, with html5 canvas,websocket and opencv

+opencv:mustache location detection

+websocket:client and server communicate

+client-->server video frame

+server-->client mustache location

+html canvas:pasting mustache template to the live video